affinidi/affinidi-tdk-dotnet/README.md

 <a id="quickstart"></a>
 ## Quickstart

-Here's a basic example of using the .NET TDK to Create a Wallet using **WalletsApi** from **[AffinidiTdk.WalletsClient](https://github.com/affinidi/affinidi-tdk-dotnet/tree/main/src/Clients/WalletsClient)**:
+Here's a basic example of using the .NET TDK to create a wallet using **WalletsApi** from **[AffinidiTdk.WalletsClient](https://github.com/affinidi/affinidi-tdk-dotnet/tree/main/src/Clients/WalletsClient)**:

 ```csharp
 using AffinidiTdk.AuthProvider;